alexandersumer/gto-poker-trainer/README.md

 - `HANDS` — default number of scenarios in a session.
 - `MC` — Monte Carlo sample count per evaluation.

+Session accuracy is noise-aware: small EV gaps earn partial credit so the headline number mirrors solver tolerances.
+To fall back to strict hit counting for troubleshooting, set `GTOTRAINER_ACCURACY_SCHEME=legacy` before launching the app.

 ### HTTP API

 All routes are versioned under `/api/v1`.